Home Learning

 Phonics

-We send out on Showbie a guide to parents each week about which graphemes and words the children will have learnt in school that week (from 29th September).
+We send out on Showbie a guide to parents each week about which graphemes and words the children will have learnt in school that week.
 This can be used for further practice at home.

 Name Writing, Letter Formation and Number Practice